Upstate Overview: Curing Congestion - On the Road To Better Mobility

 When it comes to planes, trains, and automobiles, South Carolina boasts ample infrastructure: airports, seaports, and inland ports; rail lines; and more road mileage per capita than any other state.
 That’s not the problem.
 The Upstate’s predicament, a new study says, is popularity—with a contagious side effect: congestion.

-“I know this isn’t a surprise: rapid growth,” says Lydia Statz, a planner with Charlotte-headquartered Kimley-Horn, a consultancy that participated in the Horizon 2040 study, published in April.
+“I know this isn’t a surprise: rapid growth,” says Lydia Statz, a planner with Raleigh, N.C.-headquartered Kimley-Horn, a consultancy that participated in the Horizon 2040 study, published in April.
 “The Upstate is a great place to live and work, people are moving here, that’s a great opportunity.
 It’s also a challenge.”

 In typical Upstate fashion, officials are laying prescriptions.
 Outlined in the long-range transportation plan, solutions over the next two decades envision bicycle and pedestrian enhancements, autonomous vehicles, and ride-sharing, along with road improvements, to name a few.